commitdev/zero-frontend-react/README.md

 This step is meant to be executed during `zero apply`, includes following steps:

 - Adding environment variables to CircleCI project.
-- Linking the CircleCi with the github repository
+- Linking the CircleCi with the GitHub repository
   - Linking the circleCI will automatically trigger the first build and deploy your application to AWS S3

 ### Backend Repo